ClimateImpactLab/sliiders-archived/README.md

       7. `5. combine_exposure_tiles.ipynb`
    8. `create-SLIIDERS-ECON.ipynb`

-The resulting files can be found at the paths defined in `settings.py`:
+The resulting datasets can be found at the paths defined in `settings.py`:
 **SLIIDERS-ECON**: `PATH_SLIIDERS_ECON`
 **SLIIDERS-SLR**: `PATH_SLIIDERS_SLR`

 ## Support
-Please file an issue for any problems you encounter
+Please file an issue for any problems you encounter.

 ## Contributing
 We encourage community contributions.
 At the moment, we have no contribution template.
 Please fork the project and file a Merge Request to propose your addition.
 Clearly define the contribution that the Merge Request is making and, when any issues have been resolved, we will merge the new code.